 Microbicides: Giving Women Power Over HIV/AIDS

-Safe and effective microbicides like a vaginal gel used around the time of sex or a monthly vaginal ring would address a central gaps in current HIV prevention strategies: the need for a discreet tool that women can use to take charge of their own health and protect themselves from infection.
+Safe and effective microbicides like a monthly vaginal ring or a single-use film or tablet would address a central gaps in current HIV prevention strategies: the need for a discreet tool that women can use to take charge of their own health and protect themselves from infection.

 Empowering Women With HIV Prevention Tools

-Recent research has shown that antiretroviral (ARV)-based microbicides may offer women protection against HIV infection and potentially save millions of lives.
+Research shows that antiretroviral (ARV) drugs can prevent HIV when used consistently.
+ARV-based microbicides may offer women protection against HIV infection and potentially save millions of lives.

-These products are based on the same types of ARV drugs being used to successfully treat HIV/AIDS and prevent mother-to-child transmission.
+These products are based on the same types of ARVs now used to successfully treat HIV/AIDS and prevent mother-to-child transmission.

 Complementing Existing Strategies

-Microbicides would specifically address the needs of women in some of the world’s most vulnerable areas and complement existing HIV prevention methods when they can be used.
+Microbicides would specifically address the needs of women in some of the world’s most at-risk areas and expand the HIV prevention toolkit by complementing existing methods.

 Protecting Women, Protecting Families

-While no microbicide on its own will be a panacea for halting the spread of HIV/AIDS, development of safe and effective microbicides would expand the range of prevention options for women and magnify the public health impact of other prevention methods.
+Because there will be no single solution to stopping HIV, having multiple prevent options is not simply a best-case scenario, it is the only scenario that can end the epidemic.
+Development of safe and effective microbicides would expand the range of prevention options for women and amplify the public health impact of other prevention methods.

-Ultimately, this is good news for everyone, because protecting women’s health means women can lead healthier, more productive lives, which benefits their families and communities, too.
+Ultimately, this is good news for everyone, because improving women’s sexual and reproductive health means women can lead healthier, more productive lives, which benefits their families and communities, too.